davidccunliffe/homelab/README-MANUAL-INSTALL.md

 ## Installing Calico Network Plugin

 ### Applying the Pod Manifest
 > A network plugin is required to enable communication between pods in the cluster.
-Run the following kubectl command to install Calico network plugin from the master node.
+Run the following kubectl command to install the Calico network plugin from the master node.
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/projectcalico/calico/v3.26.0/manifests/calico.yaml
 ```

-### Verify the status of the pods in kube-system namespace
+### Verify the status of the pods in the kube-system namespace
 ```bash
 kubectl get pods -n kube-system -o wide
 ```